specificlanguage/wiki.civmc.net/pages/plugins/unique/heliodor.md

 The Meteoric Iron Pickaxe can insta-mine all stone types, this includes deepslate.
 A formerly impossible

 ##### Meteoric Iron Axe
-The meteoric Iron axe mimics a diamond axe mining speed except that it can break the following blocks instantly:
+The meteoric Iron axe mimics a diamond axe mining speed except for the following blocks, these get broken in 2 ticks instead.
+(7 ticket with the server break delay.)\n
+The blocks below also take 2.5x reinforcement damage.
+Meaning that a stone reinforced chest needs to be broken 20 times instead of 50 to destroy the reinforcement.
 - Chest, trapped chest
 - Fence gates
 - Wooden pressure plates